 Lessons and Training

-Woodson Hill Equestrian Center is proud to offer riding instruction and horse training with Kaitlin Salyer, Pat Watson, Denise Seah, and Elizabeth Knechtel.
+Woodson Hill Equestrian Center is proud to offer riding instruction and horse training with Kaitlin Salyer, Pat Watson, Denise Seah, Elizabeth Knechtel and Maple Kirby.

 Scroll down to view more information on each instructor.
 Please contact the instructor of your choice to schedule lessons or training.